Back to home

 9.International Transfers

-ClarityHire is headquartered in the United States and processes Personal Information in the United States and other jurisdictions in which our service providers operate.
-Where Personal Information is transferred from the European Economic Area, the United Kingdom, or Switzerland to a country that has not been deemed to provide an adequate level of protection, we rely on appropriate safeguards, including the European Commission’s Standard Contractual Clauses, the UK International Data Transfer Addendum, or other valid transfer mechanisms, together with supplementary measures where necessary.
+RoboMiri is established in the Netherlands and primarily processes Personal Information within the European Economic Area (EEA).
+Where Personal Information is transferred outside the EEA or the United Kingdom to a country that has not been deemed by the European Commission or the UK Government to provide an adequate level of protection, we rely on appropriate safeguards, including the European Commission’s Standard Contractual Clauses (Module 1 or Module 3, as applicable), the UK International Data Transfer Addendum, or other valid transfer mechanisms, together with supplementary technical and organizational measures where necessary.

 10.Your Rights